The Island Golf Club, Donabate, County Dublin

 Founded 1890.
 Links Course

 A few nights in Dublin is a logical inclusion in many trips.
 Sometimes flights dictate that you arrive and depart Dublin and it can be easily combined with time spent in other locations.
 Apart from the great courses in the area, it offers much in terms of sightseeing including the Guinness Storehouse, Old Jameson Distillery, Christ Church Cathedral, the National Museum of Ireland and Kilmainham Jail.
-A visit to Trinity College Library to view the Book of Kells is also highly recommended.
+A visit to Trinity College Library to view the Book of Kells is also recommended.

 Just north of Dublin, the Passage Tombs at Newgrange date back to 3,200 BC and provide a fascinating insight into prehistoric Ireland, while just south of Dublin in County Wicklow, you should include a visit to beautiful Glendalough and Powerscourt House & Gardens.